OliverStone01/Try-Hack-Me/pre-security/introduction-to-cyber-security/offensive-security-intro.md

 ### Task 3

-Goal is to hack into the FakeBank application and steal money.
+Goal is to hack into the `FakeBank` application and add money to my accound.
 All I have is a bank account.

-Need to find hidden features in the application.
-To do this, we are using a tool called `DirB`.
+I Needed to find hidden features in the application.
+To do this, I used a tool called `DirB`.

 `DirB` brute-forces URLs by taking a list of potential page names and testing to see if they exist.